 Mauro Ferrari, who is organising a section in the SICVE for minimally invasive techniques, gave Vascular News an update on laparoscopic aortoiliac surgery in Italy.

 Ferrari then provided details of the new section in the SICVE for minimally invasive techniques.
 “The goal of this section is to improve the knowledge of the minimally invasive techniques (mainly laparoscopic) through training courses with the help of simulators, ‘hands-on’sections and watching already trained surgeons at work.
-In Pisa, we will start at the beginning of 2003 with such a programme and the courses will be managed by a vascular surgeons and a very experienced laparoscopic (non vascular) surgeon.
+In Pisa, we will start at the beginning of 2003 with such a programme and the courses will be managed by a vascular surgeon and a very experienced laparoscopic (non-vascular) surgeon.

-Vascular News then asked Ferrari is a minilaparotomy preferable?
-“At present I believe that a manilaparotomy without laparoscopy (as, for instance, as William Turnipseed does) gives the same results in terms of patient’s recovery, length of hospital stay, etc. Moreover minilaparotomy has some advantages for surgical time (it is generally quicker than laparoscopy, although some laparoscopic vascular surgeons – like Ralf Kolvenbach – are very fast) and costs.
+Vascular News then asked Ferrari is a mini-laparotomy preferable?
+“At present, I believe that a mini-laparotomy without laparoscopy (as, for instance, as William Turnipseed does) gives the same results in terms of patient’s recovery, length of hospital stay, etc. Moreover, mini-laparotomy has some advantages for surgical time (it is generally quicker than laparoscopy, although some laparoscopic vascular surgeons – like Ralf Kolvenbach – are very fast) and costs.

 Ferrari then issued a warning: “In my opinion, surgeons willing to approach this technique have to be careful.
 There is a significantly long learning curve with some broadening of surgical time and blood losses.
 This should push to select easy cases for the first 30 (more or less) operations.